pbebje/pbe0718/README.md

 with legacy logic fairly easy.

 NOTE - Complete CRUD implementation was done in DAO Impl class even though only the Select calls where used and tested.
-It was common practice in older jobs when creating DAO classes to implement all CRUD logic even if not used for future possible business needs.
+It was common practice in older jobs when creating DAO classes to implement all CRUD logic even if not used, it would be available for future possible business needs.